Beavers are builders. Humans are too. Similarities do not end there.

 There should be a decent middle way somewhere.

-Guard your heart and keep your channels to its good knowledge open, and balance carefully along.
-Adhering to main points of the Middle Way of Buddha, is fit for many.
+Guard your heart and keep your channels to its good knowledge open - and balance carefully along.
+Also, preserve good knowledge against trouble and disfavour.
+Adhering to main points of the Middle Way offers help to many.

 Barker, Charles Edward.
 "Nerves" and Their Cure.
 London: George Allen and Unwin, 1960.